by Texas Homesteader ~

 Assembling A Diaper Wreath

 First I rolled each diaper and secured it with one of those tiny white elastic super-stretchy hair bands stretched around each diaper to make a diaper roll like this:

 Now it’s time to attach those little diaper rolls onto the wreath frame.
 And I wanted it to look decorative too.

 So when I got about 40 diapers rolled, I used pink ribbon to lace the diapers to my wire wreath frame.

 The ribbon was wrapped around each diaper and laced onto the wire wreath like this:

-Attaching All The Gifts
+Attaching The Baby Gifts

 Then I attached my baby-item gifts using those same elastic bands & more ribbon to tie them to the diapers.
-I just spaced them around the edges of the diaper wreath until I liked how they looked
+I just spaced them around the edges of the diaper wreath until I liked how they looked.

 The tiny Ugg-styled boots were hung from the top using pink tulle.
 I added a bright-pink hair clip for a little more eye-catching appeal.